EddyRivasLab/hmmer/profmark/00README.md

 | `nS`                | number of seqs in training set S, if split succeeded; else 0 |
 | `nT`                | number of seqs in test set T, if split succeeded; else 0 |
 | `npos`              | number of synthetic positive seqs created from test domains |

+The "ok" vs. "FAIL" flag has a subtly different meaning in default vs. `--onlysplit` modes.
+With `--onlysplit`, "ok" means that the split succeeded.
+Without `--onlysplit`, "ok" means that the split succeeded and we successfully generated positive test sequences for this family (and the query training MSA, of course).
+If you want to filter the .tbl file for MSAs that are usable in a benchmark, rather than just seeing the status of all MSAs we _tried_ to use, you can filter on field 8 being "ok".
+That's what the pmark_master.py script does.

 ### Format of .pos output file